Today we will talk Oman on my Things You didn’t Know series.

 2. Liquor licence Issue

-They old me that a proper Polish party could easily blow an amount permitted monthly!
-Oh, well, I know we can drink back at my home country but it is good to see it from a different perspective!
-Looking for all the dramas and accidents cause by alcohol in Poland maybe it is not such a bad perspective!
+They told me that a proper Polish party could easily blow an amount permitted monthly!
+Oh, well, I know we can drink back in my home country but it is good to see it from a different perspective!
+Looking for all the dramas and accidents caused by alcohol in Poland maybe it is not such a bad perspective!

 3. Coffee + dates

 Coffee is superb in Oman and it is always served with dates.
 The little cups are never full.
 Traditionally Omani people drink coffee in a thousand little sips, each served separately.

 It takes a lot of time.
 But that is the whole point of their amazing hospitality.
 To please guests with conversations while sipping delicious freshly made coffee with some of the best dry dates I have ever had in my life!

 Oman still has its weekend on Thursday and Friday.
 Friday is the Muslim holy day when Jumu’ah prayers take place.
 It will be changed to Friday and Saturday very soon, as well by Saudi leaving only Afghanistan to adhere to this weekend scheme.

 Oman is the only country to have a women-only souq.
 It takes place every Wednesday in the city of Ibra.
 It is the most colourful souk of Arabia.
 Men are forbidden to even stick around.
 Women traders sell everything from spices to jewellery and fabrics to women buyers.

 The country is famous for its ornamented doors.
 Doors in Oman are unique, colourful and embroidered.
 And no matter what the whole house looks like, even a simple house has truly stunning doors.
 As you may know from my Pinterest I’m a bit obsessed with taking pictures of doors, so it was little heaven for me!
 This is my OCD kicking in, I like series!